 Compliance with the law wasn’t altogether easy.
-Oil-powered or carbide lamps lamps were difficult to maintain and could easily stop working during a journey; carters were easily tempted away from their horse to alert a recipient of a delivery; and most cars didn’t have a speedometer!
+Oil-powered or carbide lamps lamps were difficult to maintain and could easily stop working during a journey; carters were easily tempted away from their horse to alert the recipient of a delivery; and most cars didn’t have a speedometer!

 Most traps around this time involved timing a car over a furlong (one eighth of a mile).
 A cricket pitch measure was commonly used to pre-measure the distance.
 Police officers then hid behind a hedge at either end of the furlong armed with watches.
 Attempts were usually made to synchronise watches but not always accurately!
 The furlong distance was short enough to enable officers to signal to each other.
-Later that year, one police force introduced a cabling system enabling automatic signalling across the furlong and onward signalling another furlong to a police officer who could stop any offending motorist.
+Later that year, one police force introduced a cabling system enabling automatic signalling across the furlong and onward signalling for another furlong to a police officer with the job of halting any offending motorist.

-It is interesting that a trap should have been located near the Earl of Portsmouth’s Eggesford House.
+It is interesting that the trap should have been located near the Earl of Portsmouth’s Eggesford House.
 The Earl appears to have been a target at the time, the most lucrative speed trap in the country being located on a road across the Earl’s Hampshire Estate, netting £360 in 1905 (see Driven to Failure).
 The Earl was one of the most prominent politicians to speak against “unnecessary traps” and may have been viewed by the police as fair game.

 THE ROAD HOG